 - Early in the movie, after beating up the people who tried to grab Jenny on stage, she angrily chews him out and says he "doesn't know what love is" when he says that's why he keeps trying to protect her.
 Later in the movie when he asks her to marry him and she rather dejectedly says he doesn't truly want to marry her, likely due to shame over the person she's been, he says that he's not a smart man, but "I DO know what love is" before leaving.

 - It Will Never Catch On: Forrest doesn't seem too impressed by the "fruit company" Lt.
-Dan suggested he invest in, which we see is really Apple Computers, now Apple Inc.
+Dan suggested he invest in (at least not until Lt.
+Dan tells him they won't have to worry about money anymore), which we see is really Apple Computers, now Apple Inc.

-- Jackhammered Conversation: During the March on the pentagon, Forrest claims he only has one thing to say about the war.
-Then, a man sabotaged the speaker system right as Forrest starts talking.
+- Jackhammered Conversation: During the March on the Pentagon, Forrest claims he only has one thing to say about the war.
+Then, an Army officer sabotages the speaker system and unplugs the microphones right as Forrest starts talking.
 By the time the speakers are back up, his speech is over.
 (Tom Hanks says that Forrest said, "Sometimes when people go to Vietnam, they go home to their mommas without any legs.
 Sometimes they don't go home at all.
 That's a bad thing.")
-The only person who appears to have heard what Forrest said was Abbie Hoffman, who tearfully replies "That's so right-on army man.
+The only person who appears to have heard what Forrest said was Abbie Hoffman, who tearfully replies "That's so right-on, Army man.
 You said it all."

 - Jerk with a Heart of Gold: